TotallyWholesome/TotallyWholesome-Mod/docs/GeneralGuide.md

   Sets the height at which if the pet goes over it will trigger height control.

   <h3>Shock Height Max Strength</h3>
-  The max strength shock that the pet will recieve when going over the height control limit.
+  The max strength shock that the pet will receive when going over the height control limit.

   <h3>Shock Height Min Strength</h3>
-  The min strength shock that the pet will recieve when going over the height control limit.
+  The min strength shock that the pet will receive when going over the height control limit.

   <h3>Shock Height Step Strength</h3>
   How fast the shocks go from Min Strength to Max Strength.